EsanRAHIMI/TellMeo/README.md

 # TellMeo

-TellMeo is an intelligent task planner and management tool with a voice chatbot interface.
+**TellMeo** is an intelligent task planner and management tool with a voice chatbot interface.
 The platform integrates with Google Calendar to fetch and display events, allows users to add tasks, and provides real-time reminders.
 Additionally, it features an AI chat interface powered by OpenAI to assist users with their queries.

 ## Features

-- User authentication and authorization
+- **User Authentication and Authorization**: Secure login and registration system.
-- Task management (CRUD operations for tasks)
+- **Task Management**: Create, Read, Update, and Delete (CRUD) operations for tasks.
-- Google Calendar integration to fetch and display events
+- **Google Calendar Integration**: Fetch and display calendar events.
-- Real-time reminders for tasks
+- **Real-Time Reminders**: Get notified about your tasks in real-time.
-- AI chatbot interface for user assistance
+- **AI Chatbot Interface**: Powered by OpenAI to assist users with their queries.
-- Responsive and user-friendly UI
+- **Responsive and User-Friendly UI**: Accessible on various devices and screen sizes.

 ## Technologies and Tools

-- **Frontend:** React
+- **Frontend**: React
-- **Backend:** Node.js
+- **Backend**: Node.js
-- **Database:** MongoDB
+- **Database**: MongoDB
-- **AI:** OpenAI API
+- **AI**: OpenAI API
-- **Calendar Integration:** Google Calendar API
+- **Calendar Integration**: Google Calendar API
-- **Authentication:** JWT (JSON Web Token)
+- **Authentication**: JWT (JSON Web Token)

 ## Directory Structure